treeverse/lakeFS/docs/reference/configuration.md

 * `auth.ldap.default_user_group` `(string : )` - Create all LDAP users in this group.
 Defaults to `Viewers`.
 * `auth.ldap.user_filter` `(string : )` - Additional filter for users.
 * `blockstore.type` `(one of ["local", "s3", "gs", "azure", "mem"] : required)`.
 Block adapter to use.
 This controls where the underlying data will be stored
+* `blockstore.default_namespace_prefix` `(string : )` - Use this to help your users choose a storage namespace for their repositories.
+   If specified, the storage namespace will be filled with this default value as a prefix, when creating a repository from the UI.
+   The user may still change it to something else.
 * `blockstore.local.path` `(string: "~/lakefs/data")` - When using the local Block Adapter, which directory to store files in
 * `blockstore.gs.credentials_file` `(string : )` - If specified will be used as a file path of the JSON file that contains your Google service account key
 * `blockstore.gs.credentials_json` `(string : )` - If specified will be used as JSON string that contains your Google service account key (when credentials_file is not set)